Abhijeet789/selenium_example/README.md

 # selenium_example
+#Automated Facebook Login
-the python code which allows you to directly sign up in your facebook account without even you opening your browser and entering the username and password of your account.
-All procedures are followed using selenium library
+The python code which allows you to directly sign up in your facebook account without even you opening your browser and entering the username and password of your account.
+All procedures are followed using selenium library.